raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

       ap.set_pixel(x, y, 255, 255, 255)
   ```

-1. When you run the code you'll get an an error, your teacher will explain why it happens and how to fix it.
+1. When you run the code you'll get an an error.
 1. Where you have `if event.key == K_DOWN:` in your code, you can also use:

   - `K_UP`